Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes: Method

 \subsubsection{Training with Feature Prior}

-Prominent feature point set $P$, whether inferred from a point cloud or computed from the input mesh using a user-defined dihedral angle threshold, can be utilized to enhance the joint training of SDF and MF through additional loss terms:
+The set of prominent feature points $P$, either inferred from the point cloud or computed from the input mesh using a user-defined dihedral angle threshold, can be utilized to enhance the joint training of SDF and MF through additional loss terms: